Start dates

 Academic information

-Applicants must meet the following minimum conditions for admission:
+Applicants for the Master of Computer Science in Applied Ai graduate program must meet the following minimum conditions for admission:

 - You must have successfully completed an undergraduate course in calculus.